Skip to content

 style G fill:#e53935,color:#fff,stroke:#c62828

-A CEO agent orchestrates eight specialists — Researcher, Strategist, Builder, Reviewer, Evaluator, Archivist, Distiller, and Failure Analyst — each running as an independent Claude Code subprocess.
+A CEO agent orchestrates eight specialists — Researcher, Strategist, Builder, Reviewer, Evaluator, Archivist, Refiner, and Failure Analyst — each running as an independent Claude Code subprocess.
 The Researcher searches the web and reads prior knowledge from the archive.
-The Strategist generates ranked hypotheses.
+The Strategist generates ranked hypotheses and also handles design-mode ideation.
 The Builder implements one on an experiment branch.
 The Evaluator scores before and after.
 The CEO decides keep or revert.
 The Archivist records everything to .factory/archive/ and regenerates performance reports for cross-project learning.
-In interactive mode, the Distiller synthesizes research into a buildable spec through user feedback.
+In design mode, the Strategist synthesizes research into a buildable plan through user feedback.
 In research mode, the Failure Analyst classifies run failures to guide targeted hypothesis generation.

 Workflows